 - 3.1 The site is located immediately east of Cherry Orchard Lane and wraps around a row of terraced dwellings which front this road.
-The site extends northwards to the southern bank of the Noblesgreen Brook, a tributary of the River Roach.
-The eastern boundary adjoins an area of land put to no use at present beyond which is the site granted planning permission for the relocation of Westcliff Rugby Club.
+The site extends northwards to the southern bank of Noblesgreen Brook, a tributary of the River Roach.
+The eastern boundary adjoins an area of land put to no use at present beyond which is a site granted planning permission for the relocation of Westcliff Rugby Club.
 The southern boundary of the site immediately adjoins land that is subject to outline planning permission (15/00781/OUT) for a business park and in respect of which development has commenced. - 3.2 The site was previously a former brick works with various planning consents relating to this use granted by Essex County Council as the Waste and Minerals Planning Authority.
-Use of the site as a brick works ceased many years ago and the site is currently put to no use. - 3.3 The Development Committee resolved to grant planning permission for commercial use in June 2018, a Decision Notice in respect of which will be issued once the s106 legal agreement has been completed.
+Use of the site as a brick works ceased many years ago and the site is currently put to no use.